28 Proven Restaurant Marketing Ideas to Drive More Sales

 But pricing isn't just about numbers; you should think about the psychology of sales, too.
 Here are some psychology-based tips for designing your menu:

-These ideas have a lot of potential, but they’re more effective as part of a strong overall menu design strategy.
+These ideas have a lot of potential, but they’re more effective as part of a strong overall menu engineering strategy.

 Strategic menu design can nudge customers towards your most profitable items.
 Here's what to do: